Betsy DeVos: Two GOP Senators Say They Will Vote ‘No’, Only One More Needed

 DeVos Raises Concerns During Education Department Confirmation Hearings

 DeVos, who comes from a family of billionaire donors to the GOP, recently found herself at the center of a difficult confirmation hearing highlighting her lack of supervisory experience in the educational system as well as a history of never attending any public schools herself or having children in the public school system.
-When grilled by Sen. Al Franken (D-Minnesota), she demonstrated her lack of knowledge on the definitions of basic standards used to measure school system.
+When grilled by Sen. Al Franken (D-Minnesota), she demonstrated her lack of knowledge on the definitions of basic standards used to measure progress in the school system.
 DeVos didn’t understand the difference between “growth” and “proficiency” and had to have Franken clarify their meaning to answer the question.

 Sen. Elizabeth Warren (D-Massachusetts) blasted DeVos for her lack of experience handling billion and trillion dollar budgets before pointing out her lack of experience on a firsthand level with student loans and Pell grants.
 Then Warren refused to let DeVos dodge answering her question about enforcing the regulations in place to prevent career colleges who engage in fraud from receiving federal funding.
 Warren pointed out those regulations applied directly to the recent fraud lawsuit against Trump University where President Trump settled the case for $25 million.
 DeVos would only commit to “reviewing” those regulations.

-Former Democratic presidential candidate Sen. Bernie Sanders (I-Vermont) grilled DeVos on the hundreds of thousands of dollars her family has contributed to Republicans before asking her point blank if she thought she would have been nominated for Secretary of Education without donations.
+Former Democratic presidential candidate Sen. Bernie Sanders (I-Vermont) grilled DeVos on the hundreds of thousands of dollars her family has contributed to Republicans before asking her point blank if she thought she would have been nominated for Secretary of Education without those donations.
 However, the most viral moment of DeVos’ confirmation hearings came in regard to questions about guns in schools.
 DeVos gave her standard answer that the state should be left to decide those regulations, but when pressed, she noted that schools in Wyoming may need guns to protect students from grizzly bears.

 GOP Senators Getting A Wake-Up Call From Newly Engaged Voters